ABuffEr/labelAutofinderCore/README.md

 * obj: object to label (if you want to pass just the config to getLabel);\
 Default: focus object (or navigator object for web) retrieved via api; due to event processing or object building, passing the object (via getLabel or config) is strongly recomended;
-* strategy: it can be "auto", "obj", "text" or "web" (but specify it should be a minimum impact on performance, it's mainly for internal behaviors);\
+* strategy: it can be "auto", "obj", "text", "uwp" or "web" (but specify it should be a minimum impact on performance, it's mainly for internal behaviors);\
 Default: "auto";
 * labelContainer: the object containing the label (text and web strategy only);\
 Default: None (algorithm goes up in ancestor tree, in bottom-top order);